abhinavjainn/Machine-Learning-MileEnd-Spoken-Numerals/README.md

 This repository also contains the supporting csv and txt files used during model building.

 # Deployment
 The final chosen model was deployed as a Rest API on Heroku cloud platform.
 This repository contains the required python and Heroku configuration files.
+All the predictions made by this model are logged in the database which can be used to further improve model's performance.

 Application URL: https://mile-end-spoken-numerals.herokuapp.com/

 Endpoint: /predict-intonation